delvendahl/GluA4_cerebellum_eLife/MF_GC_network_model/readme.md

 * extract spike times from .dat files by running `save_samples_as_txt.py foldername` (replace `foldername` according to target folder); this creates .txt files in the target folder
 * analyse population characteristics by running `get_spar_cov.py foldername`(replace `foldername` according to target folder); generates file xxx.txt in the target folder
 * analyse learning performance by running `run_learning.py foldername`(replace `foldername` according to target folder); generates file xxx.txt in the target folder
+* alternatively, learning can be analyzed using a MLPClassifier (requires scikit-learn): run `run_learning_scikitMLP.py foldername` (note: Kita et al. used the backpropagation algorithm from the original model)